FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 Authenticators have a public/private keypair.
 The purpose of an authenticator is to hold, create, and expose a public/private key pair.
 It can also be used to access the public key and allow data to be signed by the private key.

-## A brief digression on signing
+## A Brief Digression On Signing

 Suppose we have a user, Alice, who wants to send a message to a user, Bob.
 We want to make sure that Bob knows that Alice sent the message and that the message hasn't been changed.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-sending-bob-message.png" alt="Alice sending Bob a message." class="img-fluid" figure=false %}

-The user Charlie wants to interfere with the communication channel between Alice and Bob.
+Charlie wants to interfere with the communication channel between Alice and Bob, changing the message content.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/charlie-in-middle.png" alt="Charlie modifying the message Alice is sending." class="img-fluid" figure=false %}

-One way to do this is for Alice to generate two keys: a public key and a private key.
-The public key is indicated by the blue key and the private key is indicated by the red key.
+One way for Alice to succeed in keeping her message intact is for her to generate two keys: a public key and a private key.
+The public key is indicated by the blue key and the private key is indicated by the yellow key.
 These keys are related.

-TODO DIAGRAM
+{% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-generates-keys.png" alt="Alice generating a keypair." class="img-fluid" figure=false %}

 Alice sends the public key over to Bob.
+She can publish on a website, send it over email, or print it out and use a carrier pigeon.
+The public key is public.

-Alice doesn't just create the message M, she creates a signature as well which is based on mathematical operation with the private key that'll get over to Bob.
+Next, Alice doesn't just create the message M, she creates a signature as well which is based on mathematical operation with the private key.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/alice-signs-message.png" alt="Alice signs the message with her private key." class="img-fluid" figure=false %}

 Bob can use the public key and verify the signature matches in such a way that only the holder of the private key could have created it.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/bob-checks-message-signature.png" alt="Bob verifies message matches signature." class="img-fluid" figure=false %}

-If Charlie gets in the middle and tries to modify the message, he can't change the signature correctly because only the holder of the private key can create that signature.
+If Charlie gets in the middle and tries to modify the message, he can't change the signature correctly because only the holder of the private key can create the correct signature.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/charlie-tries-to-modify-message-with-signature.png" alt="Charlie can modify the message, but not the signature." class="img-fluid" figure=false %}

 When Bob checks the signature with the modified message, it won't check out and he'll know that the message has been tampered with.

+{% include _image.liquid src="/assets/img/advice/webauthn-explained/signature-doesnt-validate.png" alt="The signature is not valid because the message contents have changed." class="img-fluid" figure=false %}

 This is a brief overview of public/private key signatures.
-And the fact a signature ensures the validity of the message is what makes WebAuthn and the associated standards possible.
+A signature ensures the validity of the message and this is a key part of what makes WebAuthn and the associated standards possible.

 ## Standards